opendocsg/opendoc-supreme-court-practice-directions-2021/PART-18-Matters Under The Legal Profession Act.md

-# Part XVIII: Matters Under The Legal Profession Act
+# Part 18: Matters Under The Legal Profession Act

 <ul type="*">
 	<li>156.
 Applications for admission as an advocate and solicitor of the Supreme Court</li>